mathieuSauvage/MayaFluidTextureViewer/README.md

 execute it.
 * put the script into a python script folder which path is known by Maya, then use an import command to use the script and call the main function with appropriate parameters.

+## Intented way to use it

+After you cached the source fluid then you focus on the texture animation by playblasting the viewer.

 ## Main function to call?